vertwo-oss/plite/README.md

 PHP Lite Framework

+This little project started out as a simple pretty-printer for arrays and maps.
+Really simple.
+It grew into this mini meta-project where I collected a bunch of PHP I've built over the years.

 Adds some basic libraries for working with console-viewed logging, PHP as a CLI tool, handling basic server-side web API requests, a very small Postgres abstraction, as well as a small framework for abstracting a few AWS services (